zenOSmosis/js-shell/README.md

 - Variable names in camelCase.
   - Class names begin with UpperCase character.
   - Class instances being with lowerCase character.
-- Boolean variable / property names prefixed with "is," unless the words "has" or "have" are utilized elsewhere in the name.
+- Boolean variable / property names prefixed with "is," unless the words "has," "have," "are" (or other forms of plural designation) are utilized elsewhere in the name.
 - American English spelling variations (e.g. "isSizable" instead of "isSizeable").

-## Optional
-The following serve as notes for additional server monitoring, though their API implementations are not currently developed on the server.

-### Linux (Ubuntu / Debian) Temperature
-In some cases you need to install the linux sensors package to be able to measure temperature e.g. on DEBIAN based systems by running sudo apt-get install lm-sensors

-### Linux (Ubuntu / Debian) S.M.A.R.T.
-Status
-To be able to detect S.M.A.R.T. status on Linux you need to install smartmontools.
-On DEBIAN based linux distributions you can install it by running sudo apt-get install smartmontools

 ## Motto